0

-British Culture Archive Presents: The People's City - A Celebration of Life in the North West during the 1980s-90s.
+British Culture Archive Presents: The People's City

-“Britain is a cultural melting pot influenced by other nations.
+"Britain is a cultural melting pot influenced by other nations.
 We look back at everyday life, growing up in our towns and communities.
-The music, fashion, politics, and passions that defined and united us through good and bad times.” – Paul Wright.
-Founder (British Culture Archive).
+The music, fashion, politics, and passions that defined and united us through good and bad times."

 Peter J Walsh

 During his time at Manchester’s City Life Magazine in the late 1980s, photographer Peter J. Walsh was in the right place at the right time.
-He became immersed in Manchester’s revolutionary Acid House club and rave scene, documenting many hedonistic nights at The Hacienda.
+He became immersed in Manchester’s revolutionary Acid House club and rave scene, documenting many hedonistic nights at The Haçienda.

 Peter captured the early years of the UK’s Acid House explosion and documented the many faces and colourful fashions that graced The Hacienda’s dancefloor as the city became a cultural mecca and global exporter of music and fashion.

-A photograph of the Temperance club night at the Hacienda, 1990s.
+Temperance club night at the Hacienda, 1990s.

 Temperance Club at The Haçienda, 1990.

-Photo © Peter J Walsh.
+Photo © Peter J Walsh, all rights reserved.

 Rob Bremner